 - to attempt to impress (a person), especially in order to gain benefits for oneself.

-- to become especially attentive to (one of the opposite sex): Men shine up to her like moths to a light.
+- to become especially attentive to (a potential romantic partner): Men shine up to her like moths to a light.

 - regardless of the weather.

 - no matter what the circumstances may be: Come rain or shine, he is always on the job.